yazae/yazae.github.io/_notes/Public/Livres/TWI/TWI - Reading notes.md

 date : 30-07-2022
 lang : en
 ---

+Hi !
+I will try to keep reading notes of my readings of The Wandering Inn, some times just for a joke or to express why it's so good, other times to ramble about thoeries, it's a looong webnovel who update very often, so it will makes a lot of posts.
+It *may* have spoilers, but, honestly, if it's the first time you read about this series, you are so far from me that, it's safe, in a sense, you won't remember/understand before you caught up. (anyways, will specify the spoilers).

 ## Index
 <!-- TOC titleSize:2 tabSpaces:2 depthFrom:1 depthTo:3 withLinks:1 updateOnSave:1 orderedList:0 skip:1 title:0 charForUnorderedList:* -->
 * [Volume 8](#volume-8)